lewars/infra-take-home/README.md

 # String Reverse API
-Reverse is an infrastructure take-home exam.
+String Reverse API is an infrastructure take-home exam.

 This project is a simple example of an API endpoint that reverses a string when you call it.